bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/n/NumberOfOccupliedSlots_1M6YNdqvn6C9dvFOhu18Vj/Documentation.md

-Indicate the number of occupied slots of the device.
+Indicates the number of occupied slots of the device.